aspose-words/Aspose.Words-Documentation/net/developer-guide/linq-reporting-engine/template-syntax/working-with-content-controls/_index.md

 While building a report, `value_expression` and `display_name_expression` are evaluated and a corresponding combobox or dropdown list item is added.
 A declaring item tag is removed then.

 A single `item` tag causes addition of a single combobox or dropdown list item during runtime.
-You can add multiple combobox or dropdown list items using multiple `item` tags as shown in the following snippet.
+You can add several combobox or dropdown list items using a few `item` tags as shown in the following snippet.

 {{< highlight csharp >}}
 <<item ...>><<item ...>>